Resume PDF or Word: The Best File Format in 2024

 How to save your resume as a PDF or Word document

-Assuming that you’ve written your resume in Word, all you need to do is click File - Save as and then choose where on your computer you want to save it.
-Then, just add the file name (more on that below!) and select the file type.
-You can do this by using the drop-down menu in the “save as type” field and choosing either “Word Document” or “PDF.”
+Assuming that you’ve written your resume in Word, all you need to do now is click “File - Save As” and then choose where on your computer you want to save it.
+Then, add the file name (more on that below!) and select the file type.
+You can do this by using the drop-down menu in the “Save As Type” field and choosing either “Word Document” or “PDF.”

-To convert your Google doc to a PDF or Word resume, just click on File - Download and select either the Microsoft Word or the PDF option.
+To convert a Google Doc to a PDF or Word format, click on “File – Download” and select either the Microsoft Word or the PDF option.

-Applicant Tracking Systems and your file format
+Applicant tracking systems and your file format

 Final note: what to name your resume file